zjpeters/mriprocessingpipelines/README.md

 Scripts to be used with DWI data
 4. `dwi/003_nonlinearDistortionCorrection.sh` - uses a t2w anatomical image (chosen because of intensity similarity) to correct for distortion as a result of the spin echo as well as run BET and DTIfit
 ## Functional MRI processing steps

+## TODO
+- move the /mouse/anat/template into the main /mouse folder and updates script dependencies to match

 # Useful links
 [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/)